bikepit/bikepit/_posts/2013-10-07-winter-at-the-bike-pit.md

 We also created this Winter Projects list, which we welcome help from anyone with:

-- shed 2.0 with yard lighting system
+- Finishing the shed outside.
-- eradicate all unusable parts from the yard
+- Getting rid of all unusable parts and frames.
-- develop a system for quick processing of donations
+- Developing a workflow for quick and easy processing of donations.
-- wall for gay-rage door opening with door and insulation
+- Building a portable, insulated wall for the gay-rage door opening.
-- show organization team
-- tire/tube system
+- Organizing shows.
-- remove trash but not gravel to dumpster--richard is bottom lining this
-- remove thorn plants from yard--richard also bottom lining
-- get scrap metal out of yard--sam can bottom line this by talking to scrappin adam
+- Organizing the tire and tube system.
-- make a bike snow plow
+- Making a bike snow plow.
-- fix frames with wheel sets
+- Fixing frames with wheel sets.
-- tune bikes for easy fixing for builds (maybe build prep is a better term? checking to make sure nothing is seized on the bike, etc.)
-- clean outside
-- strip bikes
+- Prepping bikes for easy builds.
+- Cleaning outside.
+- Stripping bikes.
-- coffee space
+- Organizing the coffee space.
-- keep things from rusting (magic?)
+- Keeping things from rusting. (magic?)
-- make/obtain locks for people
+- Obtain bike locks.
-- fridge
+- Fixing the fridge.
-- post shop norms
+- Making a sign for shop norms.
-- start using chalkboard calendar-->get chalk markers
-- implement free grocery store/ free snacks for all!
+- Implement a free grocery store.
+Free snacks for all <span class="icon-heart"></span>
-- drainage for yard
+- Making a drainage system for the yard.
-- call dave bower about donations
-- classes, figure out schedule, etc.
-- finish welding frames onto fence/make cement moat
-- make signs for above garage door/fence facing lipan
+- Making signs for the exterior of Bike Pit.
-- get water tight holders for schedules and info
+- Making our printed materials water-proof.
-- finish stripping deck (paint/winterize)
+- Winterizing the stripping station deck.
-- ink cartridge for printer machine monster thing
+- Getting ink cartridges for the printer.
-- no more castle of trash in yard!!!!!

 <span class="icon-heart"></span>